edmundhung/workaholic-site-template/content/plugins.md

 > The plugin interface is highly experimental.
 The current design is made as a proof of concept.
 A redesign is very likely to happen before a stable release.

-The current plugin design supports 2 different layers: `setupBuild` for customising the build process and `setupQuery` for extending the query functionality.
+The current plugin design supports 2 different hooks: `setupBuild` for customising the build process and `setupQuery` for extending the query functionality.

 ### setupBuild